DODOEX/docs/docs/contractUseGuide.md

 Use `sellQuote` to sell quote token and get base token.
 This function also requires the trader to construct a transaction that contains two actions.
 The first action is to transfer the quote token to the pool contract, and the second action is to use a receiving address as a parameter to trigger sellQuote.
 Before the end, traders are advised to check the value of `receiveBaseAmount` to ensure the safe execution of the transaction.

 DODO V2 also provides a view version of these two functions.
-View functions can be executed without sending transactions and they help users estimate prices bore spending gas. ps: the incoming parameters is the address of the trader
+View functions can be executed without sending transactions and they help users estimate prices before spending gas. ps: the incoming parameters is the address of the trader

 ```javascript
  function querySellBase(